fahadriaz1705/Journal-App-Agile/README.txt

 - add a way to display the attachments

 Dashboard Page:
-- configure the ZenQuotes API
+- configure the ZenQuotes API through the backend
 - add loops to display the previously written entries
 - tags in the side panel don't work, add loops for that
 - search bar doesn't work